 Appendix E: Participant Direction of Services E-1: Overview (1 of 13)

 a.
 Description of Participant Direction.
-In no more than two pages, provide an overview of the opportunities for participant direction in the waiver, including: (a) the nature of the opportunities afforded to participants; (b) how participants may take advantage of these opportunities; (c) the entities that support individuals who direct their services and the supports that they provide; and, (d) other relevant information about the waiver's approach to participant direction.
+In no more than two pages, provide an overview of the opportunities for participant direction in the waiver, including: (a) the nature of the opportunities afforded to participants; (b) how participants may take advantage of these opportunities; (c) the entities that support individuals who direct their services and the supports that they provide; and, (d) other relevant information about the waiver's approach to participant direction.-Please see proposed changes in track

 Opportunities for Participant Direction:

-All waiver participants will have the opportunity to: (1) exercise employer authority to recruit, hire, supervise and discharge qualified PDWs who provide PDCS and (2) exercise budget authority to purchase allowable and approved individual-directed goods and services using a PDS budget.
-Financial Management Services (FMS) and Support Broker services will be provided as administrative activities by a single, District-wide Vendor Fiscal/Employer Agent (VF/EA) FMS-Support Broker entity selected through aRFP process.
+All waiver participants have the opportunity to: (1) exercise employer authority to recruit, hire, supervise and discharge qualified PDWs who provide PDCS and (2) exercise budget authority to purchase allowable and approved individual-directed goods and services using a PDS budget.
+Financial Management Services (FMS) and Support Broker services are provided as administrative activities by a single, District-wide Vendor Fiscal/Employer Agent (VF/EA) FMS-Support Broker entity selected through a request for proposal (RFP) process.

-Waiver participants who choose to enroll in the Services My Way program and self-direct their PDCS and individual-directed goods and services will have access to other traditional services available under the EPD waiver.
+Waiver participants who choose to enroll in the Services My Way program and self-direct their PDCS and individual-directed goods and services have access to all other EPD Waiver services except Personal Care Aide (PCA) services.
 Thus, waiver participants may elect to receive either traditional HCBS or participant-directed HCBS or a combination of both.
 Duplication of services will not occur.

 How Participants Access Participant-Directed Services:

-Both current and new waiver participants will have the opportunity to elect to enroll in the Services My Way program and self-direct approved PDCS and individual-directed goods and services.
+Both current and new waiver participants have the opportunity to elect to enroll in the Services My Way program and self-direct approved PDCS and individual-directed goods and services.

 Current Waiver Participants –

-For current waiver participants, when enrollment begins for the Services My Way program, the assigned waiver case manager will inform each waiver participant about the program and the opportunity to self-direct approved PDCS and individual-directed goods and services using standard, easily understandable information approved by DHCF.
-The process will be repeated each time a waiver participant is reassessed for services and his/her person-centered ISP is updated if he/she is not enrolled in the Services My Way program.
-All current waiver participants will have the option to enroll in the Services My Way program and develop a new person-centered ISP and a PDS budget that includes PDCS and individual-directed goods and services.
+For current waiver participants, the assigned waiver case manager informs each waiver participant about the program and the opportunity to self-direct approved PDCS and individual-directed goods and services using standard, easily understandable information approved by DHCF each time a waiver participant is reassessed for services and each time the participant’s person-centered ISP is updated if the participant is not enrolled in the Services My Way program, as well as upon the participant’s request.
+All current waiver participants living in their own private residence or in the home of a family member have the option to enroll in the Services My Way program and develop a new person-centered ISP and a PDS budget that includes PDCS and individual-directed goods and services.
 The waiver case manager will discuss the traditional and participant-directed service delivery options to ensure each waiver participant understands the different opportunities available, their roles and responsibilities and options for receiving supports.